-Comment: The HCA is shaded in green on the map below.
-Only two small concrete pads will be permanently installed within the HCA.
+Comment: The HCA is shaded in red on the map below.
+Only a small concrete pad will be permanently installed within the HCA.
 No structures are proposed within the HCA.

 The aerial photograph of the site shown below demonstrates that the HCA is largely disturbed by landscaping and clearing associated with the home site on the property and provides little in the way of habitat resources.